 Medicare Advantage Prescription Drug plan costs

-Medicare Advantage Prescription Drug plans are sold through private insurance companies, meaning that the plan costs can vary.
-MAPD plans will generally charge a monthly premium, although some of these premiums can be as low as $0 a month.
+As mentioned, Medicare Advantage Prescription Drug plans are offered through Medicare-approved private insurance companies, meaning that the plan costs can vary.
+Medicare Advantage Prescription Drug plans will generally charge a monthly premium, although some service areas may offer plans with premiums as low as $0 a month.
+(Keep in mind that even if your Medicare Advantage plan has a $0 premium, you’re still responsible for your Part B premium.)
 Beneficiaries must also pay for additional costs, such as copayments, coinsurance, and deductibles.

 Enrolling in a Medicare Advantage Prescription Drug plan